 - Empowering and participatory leadership style that breeds accountability, teamwork, and continuous improvement.

-Gordon has advised on complex negotiations and taught executives in companies such as HP, Young & Rubicam, Ogilvy, and McDonalds.
-He coached two University of Oregon Law School students to a National Championship in the ABA Negotiation Competition.
+Gordon has advised on complex negotiations, built organizations' negotiation capabilities, and taught executives in such companies as HP, Young & Rubicam, Ogilvy, and McDonalds.
+He coached two University of Oregon Law School students to a National Championship in the American Bar Association Negotiation Competition.
 He especially appreciates and enjoys complex, multi-party conflict that requires non-traditional solutions to impasse.

 Gordon has developed creative organizational solutions to ensure competitive success for a number of teams and leagues from collegiate through the professional levels.
 He has presented to audiences that have included individuals and teams from the NCAA, NBA, NFL, MLS, NRL, MLB, USATF, USTA, PGA, LPGA, and ATP.